-This is my resource guide with hints & tips from what I have learnt from reading & listening to meat only diet advocates & experts.
-Plus of course; personally trying out the diet myself to see what happened with my before and after results – just like you are going to start doing too.
+What you’ll read next is my resource guide with hints & tips from what I have learnt from trying the diet out, reading & listening to meat only diet advocates & experts.
+Hopefully this will help answers some common questions you might have before starting.